-Additional capacitance de-ratings for aging, temperature and dc bias should be factored in which will increase this minimum value.
-For this example, 2 x 47 μ F, 10 V ceramic capacitors with 3 m Ω of ESR will be used.
-The derated capacitance is 72.4 μF, above the minimum required capacitance of 67 μF.
+Additional capacitance de-ratings for aging, temperature and dc bias should be factored in which increases this minimum value.
+For this example, $2 \times 47 \ \mu\text{F}$, 10 V ceramic capacitors with 3 m Ω of ESR is used.
+The derated capacitance is 72.4 μF , above the minimum required capacitance of 67 μF .